zazaho/SimImg/README.md

 image properties will not be recalculated.

-It attempts to do the most expensive calculations in parallel making optimal use of the CPU capabilities.
+It attempts to do the most expensive calculations in parallel making optimal use of your computers capabilities.

 Note that for reasons of speed, the maximum number of thumbnails that will be shown will not exceed about 300.